microsoft/vscode-arduino/BRANCHNOTES.md

 # IntelliSense Autoconfiguration Branch
 ## Problem
-This branch more or less adresses [these](https://github.com/microsoft/vscode-arduino/issues?utf8=%E2%9C%93&q=intellisense+is%3Aopen) issues.
+This branch more or less addresses [these](https://github.com/microsoft/vscode-arduino/issues?utf8=%E2%9C%93&q=intellisense+is%3Aopen) issues (about seven).

 It implements a parser which parses the output from Arduino's build process to generate a very precise `c_cpp_properties.json` which in turn hopefully renders any user interaction with this file obsolete